Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: Code Refactoring and Related Changes

 \subsection{Adoption of Modern C++ Features}

 As the C++ standard evolves over time, the features of the C++ standard library become more reliable and powerful.
 The LAMMPS developers have thus decided to gradually abandon the strict ``C with classes'' programming styles.
 This applies specifically to the \texttt{std::string} class and STL container classes, particularly \texttt{std::vector}.
-Eventually, the minimum required C++ standard was raised to C++11 (in 2020), which represents a major upgrade over the previous standard (C++98) and contains a lot of useful and convenient new functionality.
-Requiring the C++17 standard is planned after the stable release scheduled for summer 2025, and will enable further opportunities to modernize and improve LAMMPS.
-Using standardized C++ features eliminates the need to have custom implementations or platform abstractions in LAMMPS (Sect.\ref{sec:refactor:namespaces}) for compilers and platforms that are fully standard compliant.
+Eventually, the minimum required C++ standard was raised to C++11 and, more recently, to C++17 (see the timeline in Sect.~\ref{sec:history:cplusplus}).
+C++11 was a major upgrade over the previous C++98 standard and added much useful and convenient functionality, and C++17 provides further opportunities to modernize and improve LAMMPS.

+Using standardized C++ features eliminates the need to have custom implementations or platform abstractions in LAMMPS (Sect.~\ref{sec:refactor:namespaces}) for compilers and platforms that are fully standard compliant.
+For example, the \texttt{std::filesystem} namespace in C++17 replaces some of the platform abstractions already in LAMMPS.
 With the ``C with classes'' programming style, LAMMPS depends on the equivalent functionality of the standard C library.
-However, that is not as portable and consistent since only a part of it is standardized in the C-language standards, other parts conform to standards like POSIX which are not available or use different conventions on different platforms.
+However, that is not as portable and consistent since only a part of it is standardized in the C-language standards, other parts conform to standards like POSIX which are not universally available or use different conventions on different platforms.

 There are a few exceptions where the original code is retained for simplicity or efficiency reasons.
 For example, LAMMPS continues to use the ``stdio'' library for file I/O instead of the more complex and less efficient ``iostreams'' of C++.
-Furthermore, for large memory allocations (for example per-atom vectors or arrays, or neighbor lists), LAMMPS employs wrapper classes calling \texttt{malloc()} and \texttt{free()} to reduce overhead from memory management and memory fragmentation, lower the memory use, improve CPU cache efficiency, and also to simplify MPI communication.
+Furthermore, for large memory allocations (for example per-atom vectors or arrays, or neighbor lists), LAMMPS employs wrapper classes calling \texttt{malloc()} and \texttt{free()} to reduce overhead from memory management and memory fragmentation, lower the memory use, improve CPU cache efficiency, and simplify MPI communication.